POSTS

 Closing Thoughts

-to work.
+I was actually really surprised by the setuid mechanism that enables sudo to work.
 In hindsight it seems reasonable, but I had no idea there was a filesystem bit that marked a program to be run as its owner.
 It’s a really cool mechanism!
-If your program is running as root, it’s a good idea to execute the setuid
+If your program is running as root, it’s a good idea to execute the setuid stdlib function to downgrade your permissions to a non-root user as soon as possible to minimize the exploit surface.

 Want to get emailed about new blog posts?